open-simulation-platform/cosim-demo-app/README.md

 Add \<install path\>/bin to PATH variable in /etc/environment.

 In case you want to change the default Go workspace path (\<home path\>/go) you can set it with GOPATH in /etc/environment.

+And to be able to run installed Go packages like e.g. packr without providing the full path, you might also want to add \<workspace path\>/bin to PATH variable in /etc/environment.

 https://help.ubuntu.com/community/EnvironmentVariables#A.2Fetc.2Fenvironment
 Note: Variable expansion does not work in this file, and you have to log out and in again to apply changes.